sassyworks/sassyworks.github.io/_works/2018-01-14-nativescript.md

 {: .one}
 > ### Challenge
-> Focus NativeScript users on the content and reduce unnecessary distractions as much as possible, while still not oversimplifying the interface.
+> NativeScript is an institution among developer community.
+The main challenge was to create a website that truly resonates with developer audience.
+>
+I had to reduce the unnecessary distractions and create consistent and predictable experience while still not oversimplifying the interface.
+Anticipating what users might need and ensuring that all website elements are easy to access, understand, and use was my main goal.

 {: .one}
 > ### Solution